davetron5000/faas-is-a-what-now/markdown/function.md

 ## Protocols

-A _protocol_ is an agreement between code that calls our code and our code.
-Currently, the protocol we've established is that our module exports a function that takes a function it can use to render text to the caller.
+A _protocol_ is an agreement between our code and the code that calls it.
+Currently, the protocol we've established is that our module exports a function that takes a function that can render text to the caller.

-We can write any number of such modules, and as long as they export a no-arg function that returns an HTML string, `js/server.js` can execute them.
+We can write any number of such modules, and as long as they conform to this protocol, they can be replaced in `js/server.js`.

-To demonstrate this, let's replace `js/app.js` entirely:
+Let's change `js/app.js` to do something totally different—render the date:

 !CREATE_FILE js/app.js
 module.exports = (write) => {